frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 ### Server Runtime

-As you can see the generic handler above requires `F` as type parameter, which it corresponds with our target `Monad` when interpreting our program.
-In this section, we are going to satisfy all the runtime requirements to make our server runnable:
+As you can see, the generic handler above requires `F` as type parameter, which it corresponds with our target `Monad` when interpreting our program.
+In this section, we are going to satisfy all the runtime requirements, in order to make our server runnable.

+#### Execution Context

-In `frees-rpc` programs we'll need, at least an implicit evidence related to Monix: `monix.execution.Scheduler`.
+In `frees-rpc` programs we'll need, at least an implicit evidence related to the Monix executed context: `monix.execution.Scheduler`.

 > The `monix.execution.Scheduler` is inspired by `ReactiveX`, being an enhanced Scala `ExecutionContext` and also a replacement for Java’s `ScheduledExecutorService`, but also for Javascript’s `setTimeout`.